Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Results

 \section{Results}

-Results of the benchmark tests are reported in Fig.\ \ref{fig:results} for the three operation modes: shallow-RC, parallel-RC, and deep-RC.
-In this figure, the deep-RC results are shown, for both the optimization techniques described in Sec.\ \ref{sec:tested}.
-Nonlinear channel equalization results (Fig.\ \ref{fig:nlc_res}) show the expected decrease of Symbol Error Rate (SER) when the Signal-to-Noise Ratio (SNR) increases, since the addition of noise increases the difficulty of the task, eventually making it impossible to revert the channel distortion.
-For high-SNR values, both shallow-RC and parallel-RC SER scores saturate, while deep-RC SER score maintains an exponential decay for increasing SNR values.
-For every SNR value, deep-RC always performed better, followed by the parallel-RC and finally by shallow-RC.
+The results of the benchmark tasks are shown in Fig.\ \ref{fig:results} for the three operation modes: shallow-RC, parallel-RC, and deep-RC.
+In this figure, the deep-RC results are shown for both optimization techniques described in Sec.\ \ref{sec:tested}.
+The nonlinear-channel equalization results (Fig.\ \ref{fig:nlc_res}) show the expected decrease of the symbol error rate (SER) with increasing signal-to-noise ratio (SNR).
+This is because additional noise raises the complexity of the task, which eventually makes correcting the signal distortion impossible.
+For high-SNR values, both shallow-RC and parallel-RC SER scores saturate, while the deep-RC SER score maintains an exponential decay for increasing SNR values.
+For every SNR value, the deep-RC always performs better, followed by the parallel-RC and finally shallow-RC.
 A similar behavior is found in the results of the chaotic time series prediction task (Fig.\ \ref{fig:santafe_res}).

-Two trends are clearly visible from Fig. \ref{fig:results}.
-First, parallel-RC systematically outperforms shallow-RC.
-Indeed since the two parallel RCs perform different computations (as is evident from Fig. \ref{fig:resultsB}), using both reservoirs in parallel should perform at least as well as using a single reservoir.
-Second, deep-RC outperforms parallel-RC in every test we conducted.
-Both configurations exploit the same number of neurons and are differentiated only by the topology, thus we conclude that the serial configuration in deep-RC really boosts RC performance.
+Two trends are clearly visible in Fig. \ref{fig:results}.
+First, the parallel-RC systematically outperforms the shallow-RC.
+Indeed, since two parallel RCs perform different computations (as is evident from Fig. \ref{fig:resultsB}), using both reservoirs in parallel should perform at least as well as using a single reservoir.
+Second, the deep-RC outperforms the parallel-RC in every test we conducted.
+Both configurations exploit the same number of neurons and differ only by their topology.
+Thus, we conclude that the serial configuration in a deep-RC really boosts RCs overall performance.

-We observe that the two optimization techniques for the inter-layer connection perform comparably, with the simpler algorithm sometimes outperforming the CMA-ES algorithm.
+We observe that both optimization techniques for the inter-layer connection perform comparably, with the simpler algorithm sometimes outperforming the CMA-ES algorithm.
 We identified two reasons for this behavior.
-First, the CMA-ES algorithm could get stuck in local minima.
-Second, the search of the optimal set of weights could be affected negatively by slow drifts in the operating conditions of the deep-RC.
+First, the CMA-ES algorithm could get stuck in a local minima.
+Second, the search for the optimal set of weights could be affected by slow drifts in the operating conditions of the deep-RC.
 For example, as reported in \cite{Butschek2022}, the transfer function of the fiber loop constituting the reservoir is strongly sensitive to temperature changes. \textcolor{black}{This is because the thermally induced fiber-lenght variation affects the relative phases of the comb lines, thus, changing the dynamics of the system}.
 The complexity of the system is well captured \textcolor{black}{in} Fig.\ \ref{fig:resultsB} which shows how a small change in a parameter significantly affects the performance.
 Improved stabilization should resolve this issue in the future.